-The Asset-Liability (ALCO) policy leads the process & procedures for mitigation of liquidity risk of IFIC Bank.
-ALCO works under specific Terms of References approved by the Board.
+The Asset-Liability Management Guideline leads the process & procedures for mitigation of liquidity risk of IFIC Bank.
+The Assets-Liability Committee (ALCO) works under specific Terms of References approved by the Board.
 Treasury Division (Front Office) and ALM desk under regular supervision of Top Management reviews the overall liquidity position of IFIC Bank and takes appropriate strategy, process in line with the industry position for managing liquidity risk of the Bank.
 The general liquidity risk management policies of the bank are as follows: